randyrants/sharpkeys/README.md

 **Q: What happens if I use your utility and I add a bunch of key mapping and I can't use my computer anymore?**
 A: Well, more or less, you're screwed.
 I've tested this application a good deal, and there's very little risk in modifying this Registry entry, but if you turn off a key you need for your password, you're mostly out of luck.
 One option is to **try using the onscreen keyboard that's available via Accessibility** options, as that wouldn't be impacted by remapping settings for Windows.
 You can also try to plug in a USB keyboard if you're on a laptop or you can boot into Safe Mode and remove the Scancode Map Registry key, but you'll be on your own.
 Having said this, please be careful and you're using SharpKeys at your own risk!

+**Q:I have to have combo key support or triple-byte enabled keys support!
+Why won't you make this change?!**
+A: There is absolutely nothing I can do about it: Windows is remapping the keys and this app is just a UX for the Registry key that controls the remapping.
+In fact, I think I answered this already in the FAQ.
+That said, if you want a deeper level of remapping support please check out [Microsoft PowerToys](https://github.com/microsoft/PowerToys/releases).

 ## Hope for GitHub contributions:
 * A more complete list to support more international keyboards